nagyist/oat-deployment-tools/README.md

 * Directory `data\build` in application root must be writable
 * Build log for each package is located in `data\build\<build>\log`
 * General log in `data\log`

+##Important
+* Worker manager must be restarted after each tool update